0x01Brain/AjibRepo/README.md

 # AjibRepo
 Ajib Arabic Speech Recognizer

-This is an arabic speech recognizer, it uses mbrola binary as a synthesizer for speaking and interacting with the user, the program also uses CMU Sphinx library to recognize users speech.
+This is a project to make an arabic speech recognizer, it uses mbrola binary as a synthesizer for speaking and interacting with the user, the program also uses CMU Sphinx library to recognize users speech.